 Below you will find information regarding on-campus housing costs, various on-campus housing options for undergraduates, different NCU on-campus housing policy forms, and a list of NCU Residence Life frequently asked questions.

-*Campus housing will be closed beginning at noon on Saturday, December 16th.
-Housing will re-open Saturday, January 13th at noon.
-Last meal of the semester will be dinner on Friday, December 15th.
+*Campus housing will be closed beginning at noon on Saturday, December 14th.
+Last meal of the semester will be dinner on Friday, December 13th.
+Housing will re-open Saturday, January 11th at noon.

 On Campus Living Options

-We currently offer four different styles of on-campus housing options that provide an encouraging, educational environment for students located conveniently near classrooms, library, and athletic facilities.
-There are one traditional residence hall and five apartment-style buildings available.
+We currently offer several different styles of on-campus housing options that provide an encouraging, educational environment for students located conveniently near classrooms, library, and athletic facilities.
+There are one traditional residence hall, several townhouses, and two apartment-style living areas.
 Each living area is also equipped with internet and security services.
 All students who are under 21 years of age shall live on campus.
 For a complete overview of NCU’s residency requirements, please consult the NCU Student Handbook.

 Burke-Griffeth Residence Hall (Underclassman)